-More than 50 percent of small businesses report they face three dangers – tax regulations, healthcare costs and poor disaster planning – according to an insurance company study.
+More than 50 percent of small businesses report they face three dangers – tax regulations, healthcare costs and poor disaster planning – according to an insurance company study in May 2011.
 Nearly 33 percent cite government regulations as a salient obstacle to their success.

-However, most respondents said back in 2011 they’re optimistic about revenue growth and hiring workers.
+However, most respondents said back they’re optimistic about revenue growth and hiring workers.

 That’s according to a nationwide study by the Travelers Institute, which is the Washington, D.C. public-policy arm of the Hartford-based Travelers Companies.